|

 Torvehallerne Food Market

-With stall after stall of food and handy tables dotted around Copenhagen’s main market, Torvehallerne is a great place to eat and browse with kids.
+Food markets always make an easy option to eat with young kids, and with stall after stall of food and handy tables dotted around Copenhagen’s main market, Torvehallerne is a great place to for families.

 You can graze on everything from traditional smorrebrod and pastries to sushi and chocolate plus wine and coffee for the grown-ups.